aws-samples/aws-nitro-enclaves-bidding-service/README.md

 }
 ```
 Note the EnclaveID and EnclaveCID.

-2. Connect to the Enclave console using the EnclaveID:
+2. Connect to the enclave console using the EnclaveID:
 ```
 sudo nitro-cli console --enclave-id <EnclaveID>
 ```